 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

-Store the syringes in the refrigerator between 2 and 8 degrees C (36 and 46 degrees F).
+Store in the refrigerator.
 Do not freeze.
 Do not shake.
-Keep in the original container to protect from light.
-Do not use the medicine after the expiration date.
+Keep this medication in the original container until you are ready to take it.
+Protect from light.
+Get rid of any unused medication after the expiration date.

 They need to know if you have any of these conditions: